Eurydia/project-structogram-builder-online-docs/docs/02-getting-started.md

 Depending on the size of your device, you might need to click the "HIDE CODE" button to bring up the preview.

 ## Export

-Clicking on the "SHOW CODE" or "HIDE CODE" button will bring up or and put away the code editor.

 There are three export format available; PNG, SVG, and JPEG.
 Clicking on the "SHARE" button will copy a shareable link to your clipboard.